Falling leaves. Cooler temps. Students thick in the second quarter. Autumn is finally upon us.

-Yet, many (perhaps most) students persist with their late night hours even as their mornings get earlier -- a pattern which leads to insufficient sleep that affects their learning, their mood, and their health.
+Yet, some students persist with their late night hours even as their mornings get earlier -- a pattern which leads to insufficient sleep that affects their learning, their mood, and their health.

 One of the principal roles of sleep is to facilitate the consolidation of memory.
 Don’t want to learn something and then lose it?
 Sleep well.
 Nearly a century of scientific findings “characterize sleep as a brain state optimizing memory consolidation.”
 Without adequate sleep, what is learned during the day does not get encoded well into long-term memory.
 A lack of sleep is often behind the phenomenon of students cramming or holding onto information just long enough for the next day’s quiz but failing to apply the information to tests and exams that are more cumulative.
 Moreover, rest is the basis of all activity.
 Without adequate rest, we lack the energy and focus to do our best work.
 Consider the craze of Whoop, which one-ups Fitbit by tracking sleep to configure the most effective workouts for professional and college athletes, members of the military, and Olympians.